 Agile BPM provides automated structures for business processes, allowing the process to react in real-time to new data inputs.
 This is incredibly beneficial when you cannot predict future outcomes.
 BPM is examined by project managers in terms of inputs, processes, and outputs.
 The inputs are variable; they could include unexpected requests, broken tools, and late payments.
 Agile BPM allows for unexpected inputs and provides a framework for dealing with them.

-In short, agile business process management can not only respond to data inputs in real-time but can also liberate from the box of predictable and clearly defined processes that traditional processes are restricted to.
+In short, agile business process management can not only respond to data inputs in real time but can also liberate from the box of predictable and clearly defined processes that traditional processes are restricted to.

-Example of Agile BPM
+Example of Agile Business Process Platform

 BPM VS Agile BPM